Profiling with TensorFlow

-Open new window tab in your browser and check out your TensorBoard website:
+Open a new window tab in your browser and check out your TensorBoard website.

-While your workload is being processed step by step (batch by batch), on the dashboard, you can monitor (online) the training process by tracking your model cost (loss) and accuracy.
+Model Performance Tracking - While your workload is being processed in batches, you can track the progress of the training process on the dashboard in real-time by monitoring the model’s cost (loss) and accuracy.

-Right after the last requested step was completed, the whole bunch of collected profiling data is analyzed (by TensorFlow) and submitted to your browser.
-No need to wait for the end of the training process.
+Profiling Analysis - Right after the last requested step was completed, the collected profiling data is analyzed by TensorBoard and then immediately submitted to your browser, without any need to wait till the training process is completed.

-Carefully consider the number of steps you really need to profile and think of limited buffer size.
+Carefully consider the size of your buffer and the number of steps you actually need to profile.

-Unknown device vendormight appear.
-This error appears due to TensorFlow not recognizing Gaudi.
+Unknown device vendormight appear due to TensorFlow not recognizing Gaudi.
 It does not affect the performance and will be removed in future releases.